vxj21/PowerApps-Applications/Probability of Regulatory Success/Readme.md

 ## Overview

-The **Probability of Regulatory Success** tool is designed to calculate the probability of regulatory success for various projects within a pharmaceutical company.
+The **Probability of Regulatory Success** tool is designed to calculate the probability of regulatory success for various projects within a company.
 It also provides detailed justifications for these probabilities and enables centralized team visibility for project feasability planning.

 ## Features